 If you’ve got green fingers (or are hoping to!), you might despair at having to plant things in plastic pots – but there’s no need!
 You can get a paper potter or a set to make them, so that all your seedlings will start their lives in fully compostable containers.

 We can learn a lot from the Japanese custom of wrapping presents in clothes with beautiful patterns: it looks more attractive, shows that you’ve put care into your gift, and saves you all that non-recyclable wrapping paper.
-It’s also incredibly versatile, so you can use these clothes as carrier bags and lunch-wrappings as well.
+It’s also incredibly versatile, so you can use these eco-friendly cloths as carrier bags and lunch-wrappings as well.